Posts

 So sad

-John MacArthur helped many of us in the 1980s.
+John MacArthur helped many of us in the 1980s, and afterward.
 He has grown old and proud and mean.
 The latest viral video saying there is no such thing as PTSD is heartbreaking.
 Yes, Big Pharma gets us to overmedicate, but denying the severe trauma people have gone through is out of his league and cruel.
 He must be surrounded by yes-men.